 While microchipping is not a GPS system, it is still a valuable tool to help you and your pet be reunited if you become separated.
 Even if your pet has your contact information on his collar or tag, remember that these things can be lost or removed.
 A microchip is a permanent part of your pet’s body.
 When people find stray animals, they often take them to vet clinics, shelters and other animal-related facilities to be scanned.
 The device used to scan for the chip gives the facility the unique number assigned only to your pet.
 This number is then used to locate your contact information.
 If your contact information is not kept current, there will be no way to reunite you with your lost pet.

 If you don’t have the login information for the company that issued your pet’s microchip or you’ve forgotten the name of the company, go to http://petmicrochiplookup.org.
-This site is an internet search tool created to help pet owners find the company that their pet’s microchip is registered with.
+This is an search tool created to help pet owners find the company that their pet’s microchip is registered with.
 Simply enter your pet’s microchip number to be directed to the correct company and their contact number.
 Don’t wait.
 Update your contact information today.
 During times of disaster, these companies will be swamped with people trying to find lost pets.

 - Do you have enough water for yourself and your pet?